salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 as opaque by clients of the API.

 ## Plural Nouns
 Resources and Sub-Resources MUST be referenced as plural nouns.
-Resources that will always be singular MUST be plural nouns.
-Plural nouns MUST end in either the `-s` or `-es` suffix.

 ### Examples
 ```javascript